-The Mansfield Rule - In 2021 we became one of the first firms to participate in the Mansfield Rule Certification pilot programme in the UK, an active step towards boosting diversity across our recruitment, promotion, and leadership.
-In order to achieve Mansfield certification, we must affirmatively consider at least 30% women, Black, Asian and Minority Ethnic lawyers, lawyers with disabilities, and/or LGBTQ+ lawyers for 70% or more of the following: equity partner promotions, fee earner hiring searches and openings, appointment to practice/sector group and office head leadership positions, election or appointment to Management, Executive & Strategic Committees and/or Board level, election to Chairperson, and participation in formal client pitches.
+The Mansfield Rule - in 2021 we became one of the first firms to participate in the Mansfield Rule Certification pilot programme in the UK, an active step towards boosting diversity across our recruitment, promotion, and leadership.
+In order to achieve Mansfield certification, we must affirmatively consider at least 30% women, lawyers from underrepresented racial/ethnic groups, disabled lawyers, and/or LGBTQ+ lawyers for 70% or more of the following: equity partner promotions, fee earner hiring searches and openings, appointment to practice/sector group and office head leadership positions, election or appointment to Management, Executive & Strategic Committees and/or Board level, election to Chairperson, and participation in formal client pitches.
+We achieved Mansfield Certification in 2022 and are now participating in Mansfield Rule UK 2.0, and reviewing steps to implement Mansfield principles across Business Services recruitment.

-Global Women's Development Programme (GWDP) - Launched in 2016, the GWDP is designed to help retain high-performing women associates, develop a global network of women across the firm, to encourage more role model behaviour and most importantly, inform us as a firm of any gender specific barriers to progression.
+Global Women's Development Programme (GWDP) - launched in 2016, the GWDP is designed to help retain high-performing women associates, develop a global network of women across the firm, to encourage more role model behaviour and most importantly, inform us as a firm of any gender specific barriers to progression.
 It has had an immediate impact on career results, with 40 who have attended being promoted either to partner or counsel globally.

-Reignite Academy - We are members of Reignite Academy, who provide support to women interested in returning to work after long term career breaks.
+Reignite Academy - we are members of Reignite Academy, who provide support to women interested in returning to work after long term career breaks.
 We have worked with them to successfully place candidates who are looking for a new challenge after taking an extended time out of the legal industry.